MerchantPug/apugli-docs/docs/types/entity_action_types/add_velocity.md

 [Entity Action Type](../entity_action_types.md)

-Adds or sets velocity towards a specific direction.
+Adds or sets velocity towards a specific direction and also allows you to modify said velocity using modifiers.

 Type ID: `apugli:add_velocity`